AztechMC/Modern-Industrialization/docs/ADDING_MATERIALS.md

 MIMaterialEvents.addMaterials(event => {
     event.createMaterial("Zinc", "zinc", 0xd68b7a, // english name, internal name, and material color in hex builder => {
-        builder.addParts("ingot", "nugget", "dust", "tiny_dust", "rod", "gear", "ring", "blade", "rotor", "coil", "plate", "bolt", "large_plate")
+        builder
+            .hardness("soft") // hardness controls the speed of some recipes, can be "soft", "average", "hard", "very_hard" (default is "average")
+            .materialSet("shiny") // controls the texture set used by the material, can be "metallic", "shiny", "stone", "dull" (default is "metallic")
             // addParts adds the simple parts to the material ie, the one already defined in MI and that don't need more parameters
+            .addParts("ingot", "nugget", "dust", "tiny_dust", "rod", "gear", "ring", "blade", "rotor", "coil", "plate", "bolt", "large_plate")
+            // add a part that doesn't exist in MI
+            // template texture goes in modern_industrialization/extra_datagen_resources/assets/modern_industrialization/textures/materialsets/common/long_rod.png
+            .customRegularPart("Long Rod", "long_rod")
             .barrel("Super Barrel", "super_barrel", 69) // add a barrel with 69 stacks capacity and custom english name and path (both optional)
             .tank("Super Tank", "super_tank", 42) // add a tank same as above but for buckets capacity .block("copper") // add a simple block with the "copper" texture (found in "textures/materialsets/blocks")